-The most immediate connections of this Plan are to Plans of Management for individual conservation reserves in which the brush-tailed rabbit-rat occurs.
+The most immediate connections of this Plan are to Plans of Management for individual conservation reserves in which the Brush-tailed Rabbit-rat occurs.
 These include the Kakadu National Park Management Plan 2007-2014, Anindilyakwa IPA Groote Eylandt Archipelago Management Plan 2006 and the draft Marthakal IPA Stage 1 Plan of Management 2011-2016.

-Note that most of these Plans of Management do not include specific references to conservation actions taken for the brush-tailed rabbit-rat, but rather provide more general commitments to management for the conservation of threatened species.
-In at least the case of Kakadu, such commitments were not effective in preventing the Park extirpation of this species, perhaps in part because the actions were too general, or the threatening processes unmanageable.
+Note that most of these Plans of Management do not include specific references to conservation actions taken for the Brush-tailed Rabbit-rat, but rather provide more general commitments to management for the conservation of threatened species.
+In at least the case of Kakadu, such commitments were not effective in preventing the extirpation of this species in the park, perhaps in part because the actions were too general, or the threatening processes unmanageable.
 Nonetheless, these protected area Plans of Management provide a mandated framework and foundation into which the more specific actions described in this Recovery Plan can fit.